milistu/anthropic-parallel-calling/README.md

 --logging_level INFO
 ```

+## Important Note on Rate Limits ⚠️
+Users need to be aware of and check their specific rate limits.
+The default settings in this script (40 requests per minute and 16,000 tokens per minute) are set to approximately 80% of the `Tier 1` limits.
+However, based on your tier, there can be different rate limits.

+To check your Tier and rate limits:
+- Go to the Anthropic Console
+- Navigate to the Settings tab
+- Look for the Limits tab in the sidebar on the left side
+- Here you can see Rate limits for all models and your current tier

+You can read more about rate limits and tiers in the official Anthropic documentation: [Anthropic API Rate Limits](https://docs.anthropic.com/en/api/rate-limits)

+Make sure to adjust the `max_requests_per_minute` and `max_tokens_per_minute` configuration options according to your specific tier and needs to ensure optimal performance and avoid hitting rate limits.

 ## Input File Format
 The input file should be a JSONL file where each line is a JSON object representing a single API request.
 Here's an example structure:
 ```json